effector/effector/documentation/src/content/docs/en/guides/migration-guide-v23.md

 ## Magic `undefined` skip is deprecated

-There is a old feature in Effector: `undefined` is used as a "magic" value to skip updates in reducers in rare cases, e.g.
+There is an old feature in Effector: `undefined` is used as a "magic" value to skip updates in reducers in rare cases, e.g.

 ```ts
 const $value = createStore(0).on(newValueReceived, (_oldValue, newValue) => newValue);